This post was last updated on: September 28th

 What About Disney World’s waterparks?
 Are they closing as well?

 UPDATE: Blizzard Beach closed alongside the rest of Disney World on March 16th.
+Disney has announced that the water parks will not reopen until 2021.

 Typhoon Lagoon has already been closed while it undergoes a scheduled, seasonal refurbishment.
 At this time only Blizzard Beach has remained open and no formal closure announcement has been made.
 Looking at Blizzard Beach’s website, however, the webpage is showing “no times available” starting March 16th which is indicative the waterpark will be closed during this timeframe as well.